What is “self-acceptance” in psychology? This article uses the best available scholarly references to construct two definitions of self-acceptance.

 Definition of Self-Acceptance-1a

-The first new definition of self-acceptance is built on Ryff and Singer’s 1998 definition (D1).
+The first summary definition of self-acceptance is built on Ryff and Singer’s 1998 definition (D1).
 This is, in my opinion, the best general definition of the three “authoritative” definitions (i.e., D1, D2, and D3).

 Still, there are certain things lacking.
 One thing missing in D1 is the notion that self-acceptance is not an “on-off” thing, but a gradual thing.
 This idea was used by Kenneth Fox in Q12, where he was talking about a “degree” of acceptance.
 So I am incorporating that word into my definition of self-acceptance-1a.